zkamvar/predtimechart/README.md

 - `initial_interval`: `intervals` value to use for the initial plot
 - `initial_target_var`: `target_variables` `value` key to use for the initial plot
 - `initial_task_ids`:  an `object` to use for the initial plot.
 Its format is identical to `_fetchData()`'s `taskIDs` arg above.
-- `initial_xaxis_range`: optional `array` of two dates in 'YYYY-MM-DD' format that specify the initial xaxis range to use.
-To not initialize the range, either don't pass this key or pass `null` for its value
+- `initial_xaxis_range`: `array` of two dates in 'YYYY-MM-DD' format that specify the initial xaxis range to use.
+To not initialize the range, pass `null` for its value
+- `initial_yaxis_range`: `array` of two values (format depends on outcome variable) that specify the initial yaxis range to use.
+To not initialize the range, pass `null` for its value
 - `intervals`: `array` of one or more integers between 0 and 100 inclusive, representing percentages (purpose: TBD)
 - `models`: `array` of model names (`string`s) that provide data
 - `target_variables`: `array` of `object`s defining the target variables in the data.
 Each object contains three keys: